oitsjustjose/Geolosys/REFACTOR.md

 ## Fix Sparse Ores

-- [ ] Sparse ores and the "rolls" mechanic doesn't work.
+- [x] Sparse ores and the "rolls" mechanic doesn't work.
 Something like "Frequency" to dictate the space between blocks - essentially think more like an exploded dense pluton.
 Thoughts on this: generate a list of essentially what is a dense deposit.
 Rather than generate this, take each BlockPos and add frequency to it - dense ores further out would be further out in the "explosion".
 This would two params:

 * Size (of the dense pluton created)
-* Frequency - spread of the blocks from within the pluton
+* Spread (of the blocks from within the pluton)

 ## ✨✨✨✨✨